dalalsourabh/Cross-Platform-System-Monitor-/README.md

 ### Cross-Platform Compatibility

 The application uses a strategy pattern to abstract platform-specific monitoring code.
-Currently, Windows implementations are provided, but the architecture allows for easy addition of Linux and macOS implementations.
+Currently, Windows implementations is provided, but the architecture allows for easy addition of Linux and macOS implementations.

 ### Plugin Architecture